BUDAPEST TO THE BALTIC

 • Day 14 | Wednesday 14 October

-Art Nouveau Splendour | Great Guild Hall
+Art Nouveau Splendour | Latvian Academy of Music

 Founded in 1201, Riga has long been a cultural crossroads, shaped by German, Swedish and Russian influences.
 Its medieval Old Town, now a UNESCO World-Heritage site, is a treasure trove of cobbled lanes, Gothic spires and richly decorated guild halls.
-Beyond the Old Town, the city also boasts one of Europe’s finest collections of Art Nouveau architecture, with elaborate facades and whimsical details lining its elegant boulevards.
-After a talk in the hotel this morning, we embark on a guided walking tour of this historic heart, beginning in the vibrant Town Hall Square.
+Beyond the Old Town, the city also boasts one of Europe’s finest collections of Art Nouveau architecture, with elaborate facades lining its elegant boulevards.
+After a talk in the hotel this morning, we embark on a walking tour of this historic heart, beginning in the Town Hall Square.
 Highlights include the 800-year-old St Peter’s Church, with its striking Gothic architecture, and the House of the Blackheads, originally built as a meeting place for unmarried foreign merchants.
 Our exploration continues into the celebrated Art Nouveau district, where a visit to the Art Nouveau Museum reveals the influence of the German Jugendstil School on Riga’s distinctive architectural style.
-Tonight, we enjoy a performance (schedules permitting) at the Great Guild Hall, home of the Latvian National Symphony Orchestra.
+Following time to freshen up after our walking tour, we are then welcomed into the Latvian Academy of Music for a private concert arranged through our Tour Leader’s professional connections.
+The performance features flautist Dr. Ilze Urbāne, a leading figure in Latvia’s musical life whose studies took her from Riga to the United States and New York’s Juilliard School before returning to her homeland.
+Joined by pianist Dr. Diāna Zandberga, she presents a program showcasing the artistry and musical traditions of Latvia in this intimate setting.
 Overnight Riga (B)

 • Day 15 | Thursday 15 October